 Under HIPAA you have the right to request restrictions on certain uses and disclosures of your health information.
-SouthLight is not required to agree to any restrictions you request, but if it does agree, then it is bound by that agreement and may not use or disclose any information which you have restricted except as necessary in a medical emergency, or as required by law, for example, an authorized court order.
+SouthLight is not required to agree to any restrictions you request, but if it does agree, then it is bound by that agreement and may not use or disclose any information that you have restricted except as necessary in a medical emergency, or as required by law, for example, an authorized court order.
 You may terminate the restriction at any time by contacting us.
 Also, SouthLight may terminate the restriction by contacting you.

-You have the right to request that we communicate with you by alternative means or at an alternative location, for example an alternative address or alternative method of contact.
+You have the right to request that we communicate with you by alternative means or at an alternative location, for example, an alternative address or alternative method of contact.
 SouthLight, Inc. will accommodate such requests that are reasonable.
 We may ask you to make the request in writing, but will not request an explanation from you as to the reason.

 Under HIPAA you also have the right to inspect and request a copy of your own health information maintained by SouthLight, except to the extent it contains information compiled for use in a civil, criminal or administrative proceeding or in other limited circumstances.
 SouthLight may impose a reasonable fee to be paid by you for the copies you request.

-You also have the right to receive an accounting of disclosures of your health related information made by SouthLight during the six years prior to your request.
+You also have the right to receive an accounting of disclosures of your health-related information made by SouthLight during the six years prior to your request.
 This list would not include certain disclosures, for example, disclosures made for payment, health care operations, and treatment functions within SouthLight.
-You may receive this accounting of disclosures free-of-charge in any 12 month period.
-You may be charged a reasonable fee for subsequent requests within the same 12 month period.
+You may receive this accounting of disclosures free-of-charge in any 12-month period.
+You may be charged a reasonable fee for subsequent requests within the same 12-month period.

 In order to exercise your rights concerning your health care information, you may contact your program director or counselor.
 To exercise your rights concerning your payment for health care information, you may contact the office staff at your program site.